Principle 2 - Our policy for managing conflicts of interests

 - Governance & Stewardship Principles and Policy guidelines are approved by the Board.
 These provide a basis for dealing with potential conflicts.

 - The ESG Investment team have access to senior executives and non-executives who are independent of both our fund management and global client servicing teams.

 - Rationale for voting in a particular direction is recorded.

-- Sensitive investee companies are highlighted on ESG voting forms.
+- Sensitive investee companies are highlighted on the ESG Corporate Governance Database.

-- Standard Life Investments’ ESG proxy voting database records where possible conflicts have been considered.
+- The ESG proxy voting database records where possible conflicts have been considered.

-- Standard Life Investments report on voting for these stocks to Risk and Compliance Standard Life Investments (USA).
+- The company reports on voting for these stocks to Risk and Compliance (USA).

-- Executive Directors or Officers of any Standard Life Group company notify the Group Secretariat about outside appointments.
+- Executive Directors or Officers of our company notify the Company Secretariat about outside appointments.

-- Employees of SLI record their outside appointments on the internal compliance system.
+- Investment employees record their outside appointments on the internal compliance system.

-Standard Life Investments’ process for the management of conflicts includes the definition of a Conflicts of Interest Policy and the maintenance of a Conflicts of Interest register.
-The Standard Life Investments policy and register are reviewed annually by our Enterprise Risk Management Committee.
+The company's process for the management of conflicts includes the definition of a Conflicts of Interest Policy and the maintenance of a Conflicts of Interest register.
+The policy and register are reviewed annually by the Board.
 If you would like more information on this policy please contact us.